Staars/Staars.github.io/docs/Bluetooth_MI32.md

 For generic BLE access we have `BLE`, which is instantiated as before.
 `ble = BLE()`

-To simplify BLE access this works in the form of state machine, where you have to set some properties and then finally lauch an operation.
+To simplify BLE access this works in the form of state machine, where you have to set some properties and then finally launch an operation.
 Besides we have two callback mechanisms for listening to advertisements and active sensor connections.
-The latter need a byte buffer in Berry for data exchange and a Berry function as the callback.
+Both need a byte buffer in Berry for data exchange and a Berry function as the callback.
 To listen to advertisements inside a class (that could be a driver) we could initialize like that:

 !!! example "Simple Advertisement Listener"